 We handle projects in all different materials for the industrial industry, ranging in volumes from one to 1,000,000 parts or more per year.
 Our injection mold presses range from 30 tons to 596 tons with barrel sizes of 3 oz to 70 oz for small, medium, and large parts.

-Our CNC milling machines are 3- or 4-axis systems and include automatic tool changers that reduce setup and change over time between operations and parts.
+Our 3- or 4-axis CNC milling machines include automatic tool changers that reduce setup and change-over time between operations and parts.

 Our CNC lathe machines have bar feeders and automatic tool changers that allow for seamless production with fewer interruptions and breaks in cycles.
 Most parts are created with material that comes in bars, rods, and tubes.